rsusik/fscpm/linux/README.md

 # Fast and Simple Circular Pattern Matching (linux)

 ## About
-This is linux wersion of https://github.com/rsusik/fscpm Additionaly the testing script was updated.
+This is linux version of https://github.com/rsusik/fscpm Additionaly the testing script was updated.

 ## Requirements